ChokshiUtsav/BitTorrent/README.md

 Use following command :
 > make run

-Run sample from /usbhd0/1 with debugboard opened.
+Run bittorrent_backend from /usbhd0/1 with debugboard opened.
+Run bittorrent_frontend from /usbhd0/1 for UI.